CAORC LEADERSHIP and STAFF

 Jullienne Kay

-Program Assistant
+Program Coordinator

 Jullienne Kay joined CAORC in 2021.
-As Program Assistant, she provides programmatic support to the Multi-Country Research Fellowship, the CAORC-NEH Research Fellowship, the Faculty Development Seminars, and numerous other CAORC programs and initiatives.
+As Program Coordinator, she provides programmatic support to the Multi-Country Research Fellowship, the CAORC-NEH Research Fellowship, the Faculty Development Seminars, and numerous other CAORC programs and initiatives.
 She manages the CAORC/ORC online grants administration portal, CAORC’s Instagram, and assists with preparing program reports.

 Additionally, Jullienne manages the administration of several activities for one of CAORC's Overseas Research Centers, the American Institute for Yemeni Studies (AIYS), including the AIYS US Scholars Research Fellowship and the AIYS Twitter and Instagram.